The Best Accessories for Your Slow Cooker

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.

-Roasting racks are just the ticket to keeping your ingredients high and dry and this rack from OXO ($12) does the job with ease.
+Roasting racks are just the ticket to keeping your ingredients high and dry, and this rack from OXO ($12) does the job with ease.
 Elevating your roast keeps it from simmering in the excess liquids, whether you’re using a slow cooker or your Instant Pot.
 Use the rack for a slow-roasted chicken this Sunday.

 The biggest cause of dry meat is overcooking.
 We’re all for using a digital thermometer that allows you to monitor the inner temperature of your roast to ensure perfection.
 This ThermoWorks ChefAlarm ($64) has a nice, thin cord, allowing it to fit under the lid without letting heat or moisture escape.
 And it comes in all sorts of fab colors.
 Bonus: You can use this model in your oven, grill or smoker, too!

 Losing your lid is the last thing you want to happen on your way to the office potluck.
 The Crock-it Lock-it ($19) is seriously the neatest thing since sliced bread.
 The top has cushioning bumpers that press against the cover.
 Once those straps are pulled tight, the unit is secure enough to carry one handed.
-Excuse my dented slow cooker in the picture, but I had to test this one myself.
-So do you.

 Traveling with your slow cooker couldn’t be easier with a thermal slow cooker tote ($13).
 Not only will it keep your food warm, but it will keep the lid on.
 Nothing worse than finding a mess in your trunk when you get where you’re going.
 Find a bag that matches your slow cooker’s size, and your food will be hot and ready (and still in its crock) when you reach your destination.